Jooakar/digit_recognition_ai/README.md

 # Digit recognition AI
-Simple and extremely light Tensorflow model used in predicting the digits from 1-9.
+A simple and extremely light Tensorflow model used in predicting the digits from 1 to 9.
 Compatible with Python projects using trained.model and with Javascript using Tensorflowjs and tfjs_model.

 Images used in training the model are generated from over 3000 fonts downloaded from [Google fonts](https://fonts.google.com/) and those found by default on the Linux Mint distro.